iljakalistratov/Code39Encoder/README.md

 Code39 is a barcode format, in which each char of the alphabet has its own pattern, consisting out of five black lines and four white lines.
 Besides of that, there are two different widths of the lines, 3 fat lines & the rest are thin lines.
-Code39 has the "*" as start, as well as, stop sign, to give a barcode scanner the opprotunity to know, where the word starts and where it ends.
+Code39 has the "*" as start, as well as, stop sign, to give a barcode scanner the opportunity to know, where the word starts and where it ends.

 The program takes an input and reads the string out of it.
 Then the processing and conversion of the string will start.